Blended Term for Seniors

 - Students are limited to 16 credits during the blended term, including graduate courses.
 Only one blended term is permitted.

-- Interested students should contact Graduate Admission to discuss program-specific requirements and merit aid questions.
+- Interested students should contact the Office of Graduate Admission to discuss program-specific requirements and merit aid questions.

 Undergraduate Financial Aid in a Blended Term